 perform the duties of their office.

-7.1: The Officers of the Corporation shall be the Founder, and a representative of Faerie Faith,
+7.1: The Officers of the Corporation shall be the Founder, a representative of Solitaries, and at least one

 7.2: At the Annual Meeting of the General Membership, the Member-at-Large shall be elected by a vote of the Active Membership, and the corporate officers shall be appointed by the Founder.
-All officers must be active members in good standing and qualified to perform the duties of their office.
+All officers must have been active members in good standing for at least one year prior to the elections, must remain active members during their tenure as an officer, and must be qualified to perform the duties of their office.
 The incumbent officers shall be automatically nominated for office again every year; other nominations may be made by any active member at the Annual Meeting or any time within a month prior to the Annual Meeting, by sending notice to the current Directors, by mail or by email.